By: Dr. Eric Lewis, ND

 Genetic Causes of Hemochromatosis

-Primarily, the condition is genetically inherited, thus why it is often referred to as Hereditary Hemochromatosis (HH).
+For most people the condition of iron overload is genetically inherited, thus why it is often referred to as Hereditary Hemochromatosis (HH).

 As a genetic condition, it is very important that family members of an affected person get tested for their iron levels and genetic markers.